 Disclosure

-component is a fully headless and accessible UI primitive that enables toggling content visibility.
+The Disclosure component is a fully headless and accessible UI primitive that enables toggling content visibility.
 It's inspired by HeadlessUI Disclosure, but built natively for Angular.

 It is useful for building collapsible panels, accordions, and FAQs — while giving you complete control over markup and styling.